Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Optical device modeling

 \end{widetext} In each equation, $U$ represents the Jones matrix of the PC's paddle, which is related to the paddle's angle of rotation.
 Three formulas represent three paddles.
 By cascading these matrices, the PC's simulation model can be constructed.

 In the polarization controller model, a $1550~\nano\meter$ photon with arbitrary polarization is used as the input photon, the angles of the paddles are adjusted to ensure that the output polarization state is $\ket{H}$.
 By fixing the angles of the paddles, we change the wavelength of the input photons and measure the polarization state of the output photons.
 The probability of the measurement results being $\ket{H}$ is calculated as shown in~\cref{fig:pc}.

-In~\cref{fig:pc}, the horizontal axis represents the wavelength of the input photons, while the vertical axis shows the probability of obtaining the polarization state $\ket{H}$ of the output photons.
+The horizontal axis represents the wavelength of the input photons, while the vertical axis shows the probability of obtaining the polarization state $\ket{H}$ of the output photons.
 The angle of the PC paddles is set using input photons of $1550~\nano\meter$, so the PC is optimized to adjust the photons in $1550~\nano\meter$ to the state $\ket{H}$.
 The simulation results confirm the wavelength sensitivity of the PC.

 The curve in~\cref{fig:det} represents the detection efficiency of SPAD at various wavelengths.
-For Bob, the efficiency of SPAD corresponds to a specific point in~\cref{fig:det}, where the detection probability of the $1550~\nano\meter$ photons is 25\%.
-For Eve, the SPAD efficiency corresponds to a segment of the curve in~\cref{fig:det}.
+For Bob, the efficiency of SPAD corresponds to a specific point, where the detection probability of the $1550~\nano\meter$ photons is 25\%.
+For Eve, the SPAD efficiency corresponds to a segment of the curve.
 As backflash photons of different wavelengths reach Eve's detector, the efficiency of detecting varies.